A new study reported by the Nottingham post has uncovered the dangers of lying to your insurance company when completing your application.

 What is the danger of lying on my insurance application?

 When it comes to your insurance, bending the truth or telling a little white lie could actually be detrimental to your claims process should you need to make a claim.
-If you have to make a claim, and the insurer discovers that you haven’t been honest in your application, they are within their rights to void the policy.
+If you have to make a claim, and the insurance provider discovers that you haven’t been honest in your application, they are within their rights to void the policy.

 What if, for example, you tell a fib on your application in order to save £40.00?
 You then have an accident and the claim amounts to over £4,000 but your insurance company won’t uphold the claim because you didn’t tell the truth.
 This would be a mortifying amount to have to find or take out of your savings wouldn’t it?
 I know this is hypothetical and somewhat exaggerated, however, it could happen!